-Spark Plug Maintenance
+Spark plug Maintenance

 - Disconnect spark plug cap from end of plug.
 Clean out debris from around spark plug. - 2.
-Using a spark plug wrench, remove the spark plug. - 3.
-Inspect the spark plug: If the electrode is oily, clean it using a clean, dry rag.
+Using a spark plug wrench, remove the spark plug. - Inspect the spark plug: If the electrode is oily, clean it using a clean, dry rag.
 If the electrode has deposits on it, polish it using emery paper.
 If the white insulator is cracked or chipped, the spark plug needs to be replaced.
-Use only NHSP®/Torch® F6TC spark plug.